-During their breeding season, a female boa will emit pheromones from her cloaca, which helps attract males.
+During their breeding season, a female boa will emit pheromones from her cloaca, which helps to attract males.
 The male boas wrestle in order to select one suitable mate that can breed with her.

 The gestation period of a boa mother lasts for about 100 to 150 days.
-Once the offspring are physically formed and birth is impending, it leaves the mother boa’s body through her cloaca cavity.
+Once the offspring are physically formed and birth is impending, it leaves the mother boa’s body through her cloacal cavity.

 Baby boa constrictors instinctually gain the ability to stay alive from the day of their birth.
-The young are independent right from the start and can begin feeding.
+Their young are independent right from the start and can begin feeding.
 This allows them to grow rapidly in the first few years, shedding continuously every 1 to 2 months.

-How Many Babies do Boa Constrictors Have?
+How Many Babies Do Boa Constrictors Have?

 There are approximately 25 baby boa snakes in one litter.
 However, they have been known to range anywhere from 10 to 60 snakes.

-Some of the young may be stillborn, or unfertilized eggs called “Slugs.”
+Some of the young may be stillborn, or unfertilized eggs, called “Slugs.”